New Market Tax Credit (NMTC) Overview

 investment on terms that may otherwise be unavailable to these communities.

 How does the program work?
-The U.S. Department of the
+For the federal NMTC program, the U.S. Department of the

 Entities (CDEs).
 These entities are